overte-org/overte/cmake/ports/webrtc/README.md

 ### Set Up OpenSSL

 Do one of the following to provide OpenSSL for building against:
 a.
-If you have built Vircadia, find the **HIFI_VCPKG_BASE** subdirectory used in your build and make note of the path to and including the *installed\x64-windows\include* directory (which includes an *openssl* directory).
+If you have built Overte, find the **HIFI_VCPKG_BASE** subdirectory used in your build and make note of the path to and including the *installed\x64-windows\include* directory (which includes an *openssl* directory).
 a.
-Follow https://github.com/vircadia/vcpkg to install *vcpkg* and then *openssl*.
-Make note of the path to and including the *packages\openssl-windows_x64-windows\include* directory (which includes an *openssl* directory).
+Follow https://github.com/overte-org/vcpkg to install *vcpkg* and then *openssl*.
+Make note of the path to and including the
+*packages\openssl-windows_x64-windows\include* directory (which includes an *openssl* directory).

 Copy the *\<path\>\openssl* directory to the following locations (i.e., add as *openssl* subdirectories):